-Spring 2015
+Spring 2016

 Studying computer architecture helps in understanding the software/hardware interface, selecting hardware, and optimizing system designs and implementation.
 We will focus on topics of processors, I/O, memory, and performance.
-For homework, students will study technologies of their interest, related to a recent hardware technology, hardware security, and energy efficiency.
+For homework, students will study technologies of their interest, related to a hardware component, hardware security, and/or energy efficiency.
 Students will review scientific papers and consider the societal implications of these technologies.